Learning goals

 Based on your search from above, we have taken a further step and ordered and downloaded Sentinel-2 L2A data for six additional time steps: 2019-02-16, 2019-04-22, 2019-06-13, 2019-08-25, 2019-09-21, and 2019-12-10 - all of which you can find in the Sentinel-2 data folder of the session materials (fe1_data_s05-09/Sentinel-2/S2A_L2A_T33UUU_2019XXXX_20m_9bands_berlin.tif):

 Today we are going to explore the intra-annual spectral-temporal behaviour of our six land cover classes.
 From the single date summer image (2019-07-26) we could infer that some classes are clearly distinguishable, while others appear fairly similar spectrally.
 We also know that these existing ambiguities in our pure surface spectra are only going to increase with increasing mixtures of the surfaces within single pixels (mixed-pixel problem).
-In the laboratory we already examined three phenological stages of broadleaved woody vegetation.
+In the laboratory we already examined three phenological stages of deciduous woody vegetation.
 Now it is time we incorporate the temporal dimension also into our image analyses.

 1) Visual exploration of spectral profiles